 Have you ever tried making salad in a jar?
 It may sound like a trendy Pinterest fad, but in all honesty the method works really well for a few different reasons.

 Lastly, the jars are compact and only require one container for a complete lunch.
 When trying to get out the door in a hurry, salad in a jar is literally a grab and go lunch.
-Once you are finished eating, it goes right into the dishwasher for easy clean-up.
-Does it get any easier?
+Once you are finished eating, the jar can go right into the dishwasher for easy clean-up.

 My Favorite Fall Mason Jar Salad